aerogear/charmil/README.md

 ## Introduction

-Charmil provides ecosystem of tools to build production ready comand line tools with Cobra Framework.
+Charmil provides ecosystem of tools to build production ready command line tools with Cobra Framework.

 ### Architecture

-Charmil provides way to build CLI ecosystem where developers can build multiple fragmented CLI's in various repositories and embed them later in the single host CLI.
+Charmil provides a way to build a CLI ecosystem where developers can build multiple fragmented CLI's in various repositories and embed them later in the single host CLI.
 Charmil provides core base functionality that helps to abstract various elements of the CLI ecosystem: